PelleLille/hsl-docs/helo.rst

 ================= ======= ========================== ===========
 helohost          string  "mail.example.com"         HELO hostname of sender heloverb          string  "EHLO"                     HELO or EHLO command extensions        array   ["PIPELINING", "SIZE 1...
-The extensions to be sent to the client (if EHLO was used)
+The extensions to be sent to the client (if EHLO was issued)
 ================= ======= ========================== ===========

 .. _v_c2: